kide-vm/kide/lib/elf/README.md

 Minimal elf support
 ===================

-This is really minnimal and works only for our current use case
+This is really minimal and works only for our current use case

 - no external functions (all syscalls)
 - only position independant code (no relocation)
 - embedded data (into text), no data section